Gypsy, Roma and Traveller rights / Human Rights Act and Government accountability / Policing / Protest rights

-The Government’s Police, Crime, Sentencing and Courts Bill is a huge and dense piece of legislation with seriously worrying consequences.
+The Government’s ‘Policing Bill’ – now the Police, Crime, Sentencing and Courts Act which received Royal Assent on 28 April 2022 – is a huge and dense piece of legislation with seriously worrying consequences.

 It includes a clampdown on protest, sweeping new powers for the police, and would criminalise Gypsy, Roma and Traveller communities’ way of life.

-The Bill would hit those communities already affected by over-policing hardest, particularly young Black men.
+The Act will hit those communities already affected by over-policing hardest, particularly young Black men.